tpolecat/tiny-world/README.md

 I just added `ActionT` and a `MonadIO` instance for it, so you can now stack like a boss.
 There's a new example called `IOWorld` that demonstrates this.
 It's not quite baked but it does seem to work.
 More soon.

+I also added an STM example that hides the transactional machinery.
+Users don't even know they're constructing transactions!

 What is this?
 -------------